-Don’t be a Victim; Change the Cycle of Abuse
+Don’t Be a Victim; Change the Cycle of Abuse

 Recognize the many forms of abuse.

-Many people may not recognize abuse is happening, feel that the abuse is their fault, or that it’s not that bad.
+Many people may not recognize abuse is happening, feel that the abuse is their fault, or state that it’s really not that bad.
 However, abuse tends to escalate over time in slow and subtle steps until they gain full control over you.
 This occurs so subtly that the victim may not recognize what is happening until they feel completely lost and defeated.
 Domestic abuse or bullying can run from the obvious physical abuse, which includes physically harming one or threats to harm them, to emotional abuse that may take place through verbally belittling, placing demands or using subtle expressions that serve to demean you or your efforts.
 They tend to use guilt, threats, insults and other manipulation tactics to get you to submit to doing things their way.

 Learn to respect yourself and override those self doubts.

 I have learned that if you don’t respect yourself, others will pick up on that and disrespect you as well.
 It is tough to accept, but really important to understand that we do tend to teach people how to treat us through the behaviors we emanate about ourselves.
 Someone who lacks emotional value for their self is more apt to become an easy target for manipulation and control.
 If we are willing to place pleasing others above caring for ourselves (emotionally, physically, financially, etc), we set ourselves up to be taken advantage of.
 It is important to overcome such self-defeating habits that set us up as victims and to have healthy boundaries in place for ourselves.
 This leads us to the next two steps.